International Business Major

 Note that this page is a duplication of the one on the department website (node/885).
 Don't edit this page.
 Instead, edit that one.

 Through the study of International Business, one develops an understanding of the global environment and how businesses must adapt to that environment if they are to succeed.
-The Shidler College of Business International Business program has been ranked in the Top 20 in the nation by U.S. News and World Report.
-Courses stress general environmental issues; (e.g., developments in training relationships between nations as well as focusing on specific functional area issues such as determining which foreign markets an organization should enter).
-Students may opt for one of two tracks:
+The Shidler College of Business International Business program has been consistently ranked in the Top 20 in the nation by U.S. News and World Report.
+The International Business major will provide students with the foundations of that basic understanding.
+Courses will stress general environmental issues; (e.g., developments in training relationships between nations) and will also focus on specific functional area issues; (e.g., determining which foreign markets an organization should enter).

 Because of its relatively unstructured and highly interdisciplinary nature, the International Business major does not provide undergraduate students with sufficient knowledge to enable them to "practice" international business upon graduation.
 The trend is to first place graduates in domestic positions with international responsibilities, then place them in overseas positions.